juanburdick/Clarence-Curse-DND/QUICK REFERENCE.md

 ### Thunder Step - `Action`
 Summary: Misty step up to 90 ft away, can take a willing creature with you.
 Deals 3d10 thunder damage to everything within 10 ft of departure space.

+### Armor of Agathys - `Action`
+Summary: 15 temporary hit points, for an hour.
+When you get hit while you have the temporary hit points, attacking creature takes 15 cold damage.

+### Magic Circle - `Action`
+Summany: Rune that creates a 'safe' cylinder, choose from celestial, elemental, fey, fiend, or undead.
+Chosen type can't enter the cylinder.